Total Protection Plus

 - Are there protruding gas meters, water meters or A/C units in the way.

-- Are the low eaves, branches, or rain gutter that may get in the way.
+- Are the low eaves, branches, or downspouts that may get in the way.
 What about your wife’s favorite rose bush!

 - And last but not least, stairs.
 It’s not easy getting an 800 pound spa up or down stairs.
 It can be done, but it may require special planning.
 Sometimes a crane will be necessary to place the spa.